-Here are the seven actions the American Heart Association recommends:
+Here are the eight actions the American Heart Association recommends:

 - Manage high blood pressure – If high blood pressure is left untreated, it can cause heart disease and stroke.
 A diet low in sodium, regular exercise, and medications can help keep your blood pressure in check.